AlexanderLill/PokemonGoers-group6/README.md

 }
 ```

-In Node.js it is quite frequent that a function accepts a single "options" parameter instead of having multiple parameters.
-This options parameter is an object and its properties need to be accessed in the function body.
-ES2015 introduces a convenient way for extracting values from such an object and introduce the as variables inside the function.
+In Node.js it is quite frequent that a function accepts a single "options" object as parameter instead of having multiple parameters.
+ES2015 introduces a convenient way for extracting values from such an object and introduce them as variables inside the function.

 Destructuring also works with arrays and in other places like variable declarations and assignment statements.